Circular solutions for refugee camps

 To this end, he made infographics to provide clarified information on land use, energy and water (see factsheets below).
 “There is a surprising amount of information available globally.
 However, it is scattered.
 We have combined this information.
 Besides, we study what actual issues are relevant in which regions, and where they are related”, the researcher explains.

-Jordan, for example, struggles with different issues than Uganda.
+homework help masters degree, for example, struggles with different issues than Uganda.
 Many Syrians have fled to Jordan, where one in three inhabitants is now a refugee.
 They are located primarily in the country’s urban northwestern region.
 De Rooij: “Jordan is very active in the area of solar energy, but they have a shortage of water.
 The country currently imports water.
 Still, there are excellent opportunities for saving, recycling, and reclaiming water.”
 Unnecessarily large amounts of water are wasted as a result of the farming methods and leakages in the water system.
 When the rain finally falls, floods occur.
 “This rainwater can be collected.
 Also, wastewater can be purified and reused.”

 “Dutch companies have the circular expertise to improve the conditions for both the refugees and host population and to make their living conditions more sustainable”, De Rooij states.
 At this stage, scientific research is vital.
 “There are many knowledge questions.
 What is needed locally for reforestation?
 What are the costs and advantages of circular concepts?
 If one of the partial solutions fails, will that impact the entire solution?”, he exemplifies.
 “We also want to study cultural aspects of circularity.
 How do people feel about things like reusing wastewater and applying human faeces as fertiliser for farming soils?”